-No, application to study Music at O-Level can be done separately online with A: uploading of all the necessary supporting documents https://go.gov.sg/2023olmcourse by the 15 July 2022, as stipulated by MOE.
+A: No, application to study Music at O-Level can be done separately online with the uploading of all the necessary supporting documents online at https://go.gov.sg/2025olmcourse by Wednesday, 10 July 2024.
 You may get more information on the application procedure from the school's music coordinator.